from IPython.display import Image

 {'demand': 320, 'order_quantity': 320}]

-method to set the corresponding values for each scenario.
+Each of these component dictionaries is something we can use with our new model object update method to set the corresponding values for each scenario.
 Hmmm, feels like some clever iterating and zipping and more iterating.
 Before doing that ourselves, can we do this using the functionality of some existing Python library?
 Spoiler alert, yes, we can.

 Scikit-learn is an extremely popular Python package for building, testing and using machine learning models.
 In thinking about the input values for an n-way data table, it feels similar to a parameter grid for a hyperparameter grid search in scikit learn.
 Can we borrow some of their patterns or code ideas?

 Example from User Guide shows passing in two different grids to explore as a list of dicts.
 Notice that each dict is like the setup for an Excel Data Table - the key is just the name of some variable and the value is some iterable.
-Don’t worry about the details, just look at the structure of param_grid
+Don’t worry about the details, just look at the structure of param_grid.

 param_grid = [